Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I haven't seen any pictures of FEMA trailers.

-Uh I haven't seen the FEMA people on TV describing their actions, you know, the photo ops wanting credit for the assumption was it was over.
+I haven't seen the FEMA people on TV describing their actions, you know, the photo ops, wanting credit for it.

-I got this global warming stuff going on out there in in the middle here of global warming, Obama even made that a major part of his immaculate address.
+In the middle here of global warming, Obama even made that a major part of his immaculate address.

 If we get global warming, shouldn't everybody be breathing a sigh of relief at the cold snap, cooling things off a little bit.

-I have to tell you folks, I thought I knew a lot starting today.
+I have to tell you, folks, I thought I knew a lot starting today.

 I'm really confused now.